realityking/JustGivingCodeChallange/readme.md

 * **GET localhost:3000/crowdFundingPage** — displays all the fundraisers in JSON format
 * **PUT localhost:3000/pledge/{pledgeAmount}** — submits a pledge from the user, the pledge amount is passed as part of the url

+### Bonus points ###
+The server will generate random errors.
+10% of the time you should receive a 500 error for the PUT request and that means the pledge was not processed.
+An optional part of this exercise is dealing with the error in a useful manner.

 ## Creating pages ##